Early Production System: MEG-HP1

 In March 2022, it was announced that Infinite Green Energy (IGE) would acquire the Northam Solar Farm, located approximately 100 kilometres east of Perth.
 The 11 MW Northam Solar Farm consists of 33,600 solar panels and is constructed over 25 hectares (around 0.25 km2).
 The Northam facility is already connected to the South West Interconnected System (SWIS) with additional land secured for potential expansion.

 The acquisition of the solar farm is a step in support of IGE’s hydrogen project in Northam.
 The MEG-HP1 hydrogen production plant, equipped with 10 MW electrolysers, would be located in close proximity to the solar farm.
-The electricity from the existing solar farm, plus planned solar expansion (ranging from 7-13 MW), plus electricity from the grid would be used to produce hydrogen, estimated to be around 4 tonnes per day at full capacity.
+The electricity from the existing solar farm, plus planned solar expansion (~8 MW), plus electricity from the grid would be used to produce hydrogen, estimated to be around up to 4 tonnes per day at full capacity.
+(Note: the project proponent advises that the distribution line is currently constrained to 8.0 MVA – until the Transmission line is upgraded to allow 100% production capacity.)

-Hydrogen production offtake is initially focussed on the heavy transport sector, targeting back-to-base logistics operators and local governments with in-depot refuelling.
-In August 2022, it was reported that the project proponent would work with Refuel Australia to construct a hydrogen refuelling station at its MEG HP1 project in Northam.
+Hydrogen production offtake is initially focussed on the heavy transport sector, targeting back-to-base logistics operators and supporting the town of Northam with an initial hydrogen station.
+In August 2022, it was reported that the project proponent would work with Refuel Australia who will manage the scheduling, cartage and distribution of the hydrogen on a charge per truck basis.

 In February 2023, it was announced that the first supply agreement had been executed with a Western Australian waste-to-energy refuge collection company.